KiritoArx/drop-stack-2048-ai/README.md

 downloads the latest checkpoint, generates a batch of self‑play games and uploads the episodes to cloud storage. ``learner.py`` continuously reads these episode files, trains the network and periodically writes updated parameters back to the same storage location.
+The learner now watches the episode directory in a background thread so new data is incorporated immediately while training continues.
+You can control the polling rate with ``--scan-every`` and log progress every ``--log-interval`` steps.
+The ``--init-episodes`` option seeds the replay buffer by running a bit of self-play locally before training begins.
 This decouples data generation from the training loop so multiple actors can run in parallel.